Maps to the Stars: Plot

-Agatha Weiss arrives in Los Angeles and employs limousine driver Jerome to take her to the site of the former house of child star Benjie Weiss.
-Agatha has severe burns to her face and body, requiring her to take a copious amount of medication.
-Benjie visits a child suffering from non-Hodgkin lymphoma in the hospital; the girl later dies, and Benjie is confronted by her ghost.
-Benjie's father, Dr. Stafford Weiss, is a TV psychologist who is treating aging actress Havana Segrand for abuse she suffered at the hands of her deceased mother, also an actress.
-Havana's agent struggles to get Havana a role in a remake of her mother's film Stolen Waters.
-Havana routinely hallucinates about the deceased younger version of her mother.
+Agatha Weiss arrives in Los Angeles from Florida and hires limousine driver Jerome to take her to the site of the former house of her brother Benjie.
+Agatha has severe burns to her face and body, requiring her to take a copious amount of medication, and is estranged from her parents, Stafford and Cristina Weiss.
+Benjie, a child star and recovering drug addict, visits a girl suffering from non-Hodgkin lymphoma in the hospital.
+The girl later dies, and Benjie is confronted by her ghost.

-Benjie and his mother, Cristina, negotiate a role for Benjie in a film as his comeback after drug rehabilitation.
-At the suggestion of Carrie Fisher, Havana hires Agatha, whom Carrie had met on Twitter, as a personal assistant.
-Agatha continues to see Jerome, and a romance forms, though Jerome appears resistant at first.
-Stafford learns through Havana that Agatha has returned to L.A.
-Agatha is Benjie's sister – however, she is shunned by her parents (Cristina and Stafford).
+Stafford is a TV psychologist treating aging actress Havana Segrand for trauma from the psychological and sexual abuse she suffered at the hands of her deceased mother, legendary Hollywood star Clarice Taggart.
+Havana's agent Genie struggles to secure Havana a role in a remake of her mother's film Stolen Waters.
+Havana regularly suffers from vivid hallucinations of her mother, who taunts and verbally abuses her.
+At the suggestion of her friend Carrie Fisher, Havana hires Agatha, whom Carrie had met on Twitter, as a personal assistant.
+Agatha continues to see Jerome, and a romance forms.
+Stafford is distressed to learn from Havana that Agatha has returned to Los Angeles.

-Using Havana's role in Stolen Waters to gain access to the production lot, Agatha visits Benjie on set.
-A schizophrenic, Agatha tells him that she has returned from a sanatorium to make amends for setting the fire that burned her and nearly killed him when he was seven.
-When Stafford learns Agatha visited Benjie, he finds her in her hotel room, gives her $10,000, and tells her to leave L.A. before she ruins everything.
+Genie informs Havana that another actress was cast in Stolen Waters, but when the actress's young son unexpectedly dies in an accident, Havana secures the part.
+Using Havana's role to gain access to the studio lot, Agatha visits Benjie on the set of Bad Babysitter 2, the comedy he is filming as his comeback following drug rehabilitation.
+Agatha tells him that she has returned from a sanatorium to make amends for setting the fire that burned her and nearly killed him when he was seven.
+Appalled to learn Agatha visited Benjie, Stafford finds her in her hotel room, gives her $10,000 and tells her to leave Los Angeles.